U.S. solar takes hit from Trump tariffs but is cheaper than ever: report

 Trump announced the levy on all imported solar panels in January, his opening salvo in a trade war aimed at helping U.S. manufacturers rebound from years of decline.
 Solar installers opposed the move because they rely on cheap imported panels to compete with fossil fuels.

-Most of the panels installed in the United States are made in Asia by companies including China’s JinkoSolar Holding Co Ltd (JKS.N), Canadian Solar Inc (CSIQ.O), and U.S.-based SunPower Corp (SPWR.O).
+Most of the panels installed in the United States are made in Asia by companies including China’s JinkoSolar Holding Co Ltd, Canadian Solar Inc, and U.S.-based SunPower Corp.

 Wood Mackenzie lowered its 2018 utility-scale forecast to 6.6 GW from 6.8 GW as more projects get pushed into 2019.